 Electronic filing by taxpayers hits new high: IRS

 Congratulations are in order for the IRS and those taxpayers who use electronic filing to submit their tax returns.
-The agency announced on December 4 that a record-high 122.5 million returns were e-filed this year (accounting for almost 83 percent of total returns filed), up from 119.6 million last year, according to an article
+The agency announced on December 4 that a record-high 122.5 million returns were e-filed this year (accounting for almost 83 percent of total returns filed), up from 119.6 million last year, according to an article by Reuters.

 However, for the year through November 22, the number of individual tax filings was 147.7 million, down 0.1 percent from the previous year.
 Also, the number of tax refunds distributed to individuals this year is down 0.9 percent from last year.

 Report: IRS ready on ACA tax credits but not for fraud